valentinkm/AdversarialSimulation/README.md

 ##### 4. Additional Information

 - The R environment for the simulation is managed using `renv`, and the exact package versions are recorded in the `VK/simulation/renv.lock` file.
-- All further visualization of the results is done in `VK/thesis` resulting in the [thesis](https://valentinkm.github.io/AdversarialSimulation/thesis/thesis.pdf).
-This is also managed using Docker and `renv` with the `VK/thesis/renv.lock` file and can be replicated [here](https://github.com/valentinkm/AdversarialSimulation/actions/workflows/publish-thesis.yml).

 ## Preregistration